 This city has it all.
 Discover how to have the perfect winter weekend in Melbourne.

-And if you’re visiting in the warmer months, check out our list of things to do in Melbourne in summer.
+And if you’re visiting in the warmer months, check out this list of things to do in Melbourne in summer.

 Things to do in Melbourne in winter